microsoft/fluentui/rfcs/react-components/convergence/custom-styling.md

 ## Contributors

-Geoff Cox
+- Geoff Cox
-Mason Tejera - MADS use cases
+- Mason Tejera - MADS use cases
-Ben Howell - easier recomposition
+- Ben Howell - easier recomposition
-Micah Godbolt - component CSS vars
+- Micah Godbolt - component CSS vars

 ## Summary

 Fluent UI React v9 is built today to adopt the Fluent 2 design as its default style.
+We strongly recommend that Microsoft applications leverage the default style and limit customization to a brand-based theme.

+Currently, v9 has mechanisms to support several customization scenarios:

+- Custom themes => Customize style values for all components
+- `classname` prop => Customize the style of one instance of a component
+- Extended design tokens => Support theme for a custom component or custom class/style
+- Hooks recomposition => Create a new component customizing the behavior, style, or rendering of an existing component.

+See the appendix for more detailed analysis of the capabilities and limitations of each of these mechansisms.

+## Problem

 Partners migrating from v0/v8 to v9 have brought up that v9's custom styling does not provide the same granularity of customization as previous versions.
-Partners are concerned their customers won't be able to deviate from the Fluent 2 design.

-Please see the appendix for partner use cases and scenarios.
+See the appendix for detailed partner use cases and scenarios.

-This RFC considers different options for adding new custom styling mechanisms or improving existing ones.

-## Current Theme and Style Customizations

-There are several mechanisms for customizing the theme and style of components in v9.
-Different mechanisms allow different scopes of customization: all components, components of a specific type, or individual instances of a component.

-### Don't

-One of the goals of the Fluent 2 design is to create a consistent, accessible, and modern design across Microsoft.
-Customers and partners are discouraged from deviating from the Fluent 2 design.
-Existing systems that have deeply customized styles or extended themes should consider not migrating customizations forward as they adopt Fluent v9.
-The Fluent 2 design includes design tokens for brand color ramps that allow products to distinguish themselves without writing customization code.

-### Custom Themes

-FluentProvider has a theme prop to define the CSS variable values corresponding to the Fluent 2 design tokens.
-A complete theme or a partial theme can be passed to FluentProvider.
-FluentProvider can be used multiple times at different levels of the DOM hierarchy to customize a subset of component instances.

-#### 👍

-- Can customize multiple component instances at once
-- Components remain consistently styled
-- Themes are not fragile because the tokens are not component specific
-- High performance of rendering and theme switching because of a limited number of CSS variables.

-#### 👎

-- Cannot change a specific component type because Fluent 2 design tokens are general purpose and used by multiple components.
-- Expensive to change a single instance of a component

-#### 🤔

-- Difficult to discover which design tokens a component uses without reading the style hook code

-### Extended Design Tokens

-FluentProvider theme will also accept a theme with additional name/value pairs to define extended CSS variables.
-Callers can use the themeToTokensObject method to get the set of tokens to be referenced when creating styles.

-#### 👍

-- Handles special cases where no Fluent 2 design token fits

-#### 👎

-- Themes using extended tokens are fragile and not portable across applications
-- Adding too many CSS variables degrades performance (limit is around ~300 tokens total)
-- themeToTokens prevents tree-shaking of tokens

-### Component and Slot ClassName Prop

-All v9 components have a `className` prop which applies custom styles.
-Each slot also has a `className` props which applies custom styles to a part of a component.
-Custom styles can be built with Griffel makeStyles() and mergeClasses() to

-#### 👍

-- Component instances can be custom styled

-#### 👎

-- Custom style selectors are tightly bound to the implementation of the component's CSS (e.g. pseudo-elements)
-- CSS specificity can make overriding styles very difficult
-- Custom styles cannot leverage props or state easily from outside the component hooks
-- A wrapper is required to customize all instances of a component type without having to pass the className to every instance usage
-- Griffel still emits the overridden classes.

-#### 🤔

-- Can be difficult to build and debug custom styles in the browser with Griffel's creation of atomic CSS classes

-### Recomposition with Hooks

-Components are built using v9's hooks composition architecture.

-- Each _Component_.tsx calls use*Component* and use*Component*Styles hooks, then call the render*Component* method.
-- The use*Component* hook maps props to state by setting default values, slot components, and component behavior.
-- The use*Component*Styles hooks builds styles and the className on each slot.
-- The render*Component* method renders the slot elements or components with their associated props.

-Recomposing a component allows behavior, style, or layout to be fully customized.

-#### 👍

-- Component types can be custom styled
-- Caller get complete control of customization with access to props and state.
-- Unused styles can be tree-shaken
-- Allows replacement of Griffel with a different styling system
-- Easier to avoid tight binding to CSS implementation as entire chunks of CSS can be replaced.
-- Uses the hooks composition model for its intended purpose, to handle special cases of customization
-- Follows the recommended approach for partners with large products to create an abstraction layer that manages the Fluent dependency.

-#### 👎

-- Does not provide partners with an out-of-the-box solution
-- Non-trivial effort to create a library with every component re-exported
-- Increased maintenance cost keeping up with new and changed components

-#### 🤔

-- Style hooks are currently monolithic.
-We may need to create building block style hooks designed for re-use
+Partners producing component libaries or component design surfaces are the most concerned about the lack of customization.
+They would like to customize the style of a single type of component without changing the style of other components.

+Example: Change the border radius and border width of all Button components without changing those styles for Input components.

-## Option A: Expose an optional useCustomStyles hook from React.Context per component
+## Option A: React.Context useCustomStyles hooks

 Each component could check context for a useCustomStyle hook within the useComponentStyle hook.
 If this hook was defined, it is called at the end of the method before returning state.